Bill banning sale of kangaroo parts introduced in Oregon - NewsBreak

 The ban on “k-leather” would not be without precedent: California enacted a ban on kangaroo-based products in the 1970s.

 The commercial harvest of kangaroos in Australia is legal.
-More than 1.3 million kangaroos were killed for commercial purposes in the country in 2021, KLCC reported, citing the Australia Department of Climate Change, Energy, the Environment and Water.
+More than 1.3 million kangaroos were killed for commercial purposes in the country in 2021, OPB reported, citing the Australia Department of Climate Change, Energy , the Environment and Water.
 The agency said that number represents less than one-third of the “sustainable quota,” which is the amount it considers could be killed without putting any of the four main kangaroo species at risk.

 The U.S. listed several types of kangaroo as “endangered” from the mid-'70s until the mid-'90s, but the animal is considered to have “recovered."